pauldelatte/pauldelatte.github.io/_pages/research.md

 ## Working papers

-- Description and explanation, 2025
+1. Some existence results for maximin priors in statistical minimax theorems, 2024 (*submitted*)

-- Average density: weak limits and inference in non-regular semi-parametric problems, 2025 (*submitted*)
+2. Average density: weak limits and inference in non-regular semi-parametric problems, 2025 (*submitted*)

-- Some existence results for maximin priors in statistical minimax theorems, 2024 (*submitted*)
+3. Description and explanation, 2025

 ## Work in progress